RedisTimeSeries/RedisTimeSeries/docs/commands/ts.get.md

     [LATEST]
 ---

-Get the sample with the highest timestamp from a given time serie
+Get the sample with the highest timestamp from a given time series

 [Examples](#examples)